S0mbre/crossword/README.md

 Alternativaly, you can register the pycrossword file associations at initial run (go to *Settings* > *Common* > *Register file associations*).
 After that, you can launch the app by double-clicking crossword files (like \*.xpf or \*.ipuz) or settings files (\*.pxjson)

-See docs for detailed usage guide.
+See User Guide for detailed usage.

 ## Roadmap